Pr0x13/iBrutr/README.md

-Yet Another iCloud Bruteforce PoC..
+Yet Another %100 Working iCloud Bruteforce PoC..

 Disclaimer: Do whatever you want with this code as long as you give me credit (@Pr0x13) Check and make sure its legal in your country to use this tool before doing so.